-I am a Postdoctoral Fellow in the Applied Epistemology Project and Teaching Assistant Professor in the PPE program at UNC Chapel Hill.
+I am an Assistant Professor in the School of Philosophy at Erasmus University Rotterdam.
+Before joining EUR, I was a Postdoctoral Fellow in the Applied Epistemology Project at UNC Chapel Hill.
 I received my PhD in philosophy from the University of California, Irvine in 2022.

 When I’m not doing philosophy, I like hanging out with these guys.

-You can contact me at mgnapoli[at]unc[dot]edu.
+You can contact me at napolitano[at]esphil[dot]eur[dot]nl.
 I’m also on Philpeople.